 Can I drive home after surgery?

-You must have someone present in the office and drive you home if your procedure involves any type of sedation or general anesthesia.
+You must have someone present in the office and drive you home if your procedure involves any type of oral sedation, IV, or general anesthesia.

 What is the typical recovery period?

 Recovery will vary depending on the type and extent of your surgery.
 This question will be reviewed with you during the initial consultation.

 If your occupation involves physical work, you may need to plan on a few extra days of recovery before going back to work.

 I do not have insurance.
 Can I make payments?